lefthandwriter/lefthandwriter.github.io/projects.md

-## 4. Danielson-Lanczos 2D FFT with MPI and PThreads
+## 4. Danielson-Lanczos 2D DFT with MPI and PThreads
 #### (Individual Project, Georgia Tech)
-Given an input image, I computed the 2D FFT of the image by applying the Danielson–Lanczos approach for the one–dimensional transforms.
-Additionally, I implemented message-passing and pthreads.
+Given an input image, I computed the 2D DFT of the image by applying the Danielson–Lanczos approach for the one–dimensional transforms.
+Additionally, I implemented message-passing and pthreads to enable fast computation in a distributed computing environment.